Make the Z axis

 You can see from the picture how the linear bearings roll up and down the metal pipes.
 The same system is used on the other two axes.
 It seems to be working here so hopefully the rest of the machine will work too.

-Images for this step (click to open full sized image)
+Images (click to open full size):

 Axis guide